“If I grew up on a farm and was retarded, Bruges might impress me. But I didn’t, so it doesn’t."

 The inside of this church was used as London’s Westminster Abbey.
 You have to pay an entrance fee if you like to see the whole of the church and the so‐called "Madonna of Bruges" – a Madonna and Child sculpture created by Michelangelo in about 1503.

-As it was later stolen by the Nazis, the "Madonna of Bruges" sculpture also plays an important role in WW2 art drama The Monuments Men.
+As it was later stolen by the Nazis, the "Madonna of Bruges" sculpture also plays an important role in WW2 art drama The Monuments Men (2014).

 5. The Nuit Blanche B&B

-The bridge and guesthouse of the Nuit Blanche B&B (a real guesthouse by the way, so you can stay in the charming medieval rooms) is also very pretty!
-In the series, the outside was used as a tavern and Valognes townhouse (Warwick family in exile) and the inside as Elizabeth’s bedroom in Grafton Manor.
+The bridge and guesthouse of the Nuit Blanche B&B (a real guesthouse by the way, so you can stay in the charming medieval rooms) is another pretty film location that features in The White Queen.
+The outside was used as a tavern and Valognes townhouse (Warwick family in exile) and the inside as Elizabeth’s bedroom in Grafton Manor.

-Colin Farrell’s character, a hit man in training, it not impressed of Bruges when his colleague tries to win him over for all the beautiful historic sites of the Belgian town.
+Colin Farrell’s character in the movie In Bruges is a hit man in training and not impressed when his colleague tries to win him over for all the beautiful historic sites of the Belgian town.
 Quote: "I am not retarded, am I?"

 He also calls Bruges “a shithole”.
-But the slightly weird movie with a pitch black sense of humour only did the opposite from people staying away: It attracted even more tourists to Bruges!
+But the slightly weird movie with a pitch black sense of humour only did the opposite from people staying away: It attracted even more visitors to Bruges!

 3. Because the most successful Bollywood production ever was filmed here